shintjoo/badgerparking/README.md

 Project Log:

+-- 10/24/23 - added RSS compatibility to display news from madison street engineering

 -- 10/23/23 - made the menu bar work (nick)

 -- 10/21/23 - added a park button on the main screen, added some project 4 location code (nick)